steveiliop56/tinyauth-docs/docs/guides/allowed-paths.md

 ## Modifying the app

-Now let's take the nginx example from the getting started guide and add the access controls:
+Now let's use the Nginx example from the getting started guide and add the access controls:

 ```yaml
 whoami: